 Key Market Stats:

-- Average rent in Columbia is $1,182 per month based on the most recent research by RENTCafé (May 2021).
+- Median rent in Columbia is $1,350 per month for a 3-bedroom place, based on the most recent research by Zumper (December 2021).

-- Renter-occupied households in Columbia account for 51% of the total occupied housing units in the metropolitan area.x
+- Renter-occupied households in Columbia account for 53% of the total occupied housing units in the metropolitan area.

-- Neighborhoods in Columbia with the lowest rents include Brook Pines, Dutch Square, and Skyland where rents average $846 per month.
+- Neighborhoods in Columbia with the lowest rents include North Columbia, Seminary Ridge, and Belvedere where average rents are $925 or less per month.

-- Neighborhoods in Columbia with the highest rents include Downtown Columbia, Elmwood, and Granby Hill where average rents are $1,905 per month.
+- Neighborhoods in Columbia with the highest rents include Melrose Heights, Olympia, and The Congaree Vista where average rents range between $1,545 and $1,900 per month.